-

 - Registering and re-registering manually costs $54 (GST included).

-To register online and report your information online, download and complete Form 1.
-Your application must be a paper copy that you send, but after that you can report everything online.
+To register online, download and complete Form 1.
+Your application must be a paper copy that you send, but after that, you can do everything online.

 When you first register, you provide only the details for the operator and approved user.
 After you've registered, you can then create contacts online for any: